 What are the Penalties for Second Degree Assault in Greenwich Connecticut?

-Second Degree Assault in Greenwich Connecticut is a Class D Felony, and a conviction comes with potential jail time, a fine, and a period of probation.
+As a skilled attorney can attest, second Degree Assault in Greenwich Connecticut is a Class D Felony, and a conviction comes with potential jail time, a fine, and a period of probation.
 Specifically, the maximum penalties are a fine of up to $5,000, a maximum term of imprisonment of five years, and a period of probation.

 Is There Mandatory Jail Time with an Assault Second Degree Arrest?

 Yes.
 In certain cases such as when a firearm is used or the victim is elderly or disabled, portions of the sentence are considered mandatory, or not suspendable upon conviction.

 Regardless of what type of behavior is alleged, assault in the second degree is extremely serious.
 Be sure to contact an experienced Greenwich criminal assault attorney to go over all of your options and prepare the best defense possible.

 What is Assault in the Second Degree with a Motor Vehicle?

 Connecticut has a felony statute specifically for injuries caused to another person if you are driving under the influence of alcohol, which is C.G.S. § 53a-60d.